-The Advanced Practice component will provide students with the opportunity to enhance personal and professional development so that they learn through work, learn for work and learn at work.
-In addition to practical and professional skills gained during their work placement, students will also be able to engage in the process of critical self-reflection and thereby build up more self-awareness, flexibility and resilience to better prepare themselves for the challenges at the workplace.
-Furthermore, twelve weeks of work experience will guarantee students a surer footing in the job market and give them an edge over graduates who have not undertaken any work placement as part of their degree.
+The Advanced Practice component will provide students with the opportunity to enhance personal and professional development in preparation for their entry into the job market.
+In addition to practical and professional skills gained during their Advanced Practice semester, students will also be able to engage in the process of critical self-reflection and thereby build up more self-awareness, flexibility and resilience to better prepare themselves for the challenges of the job market, giving them an edge over graduates who have not undertaken a practical work component as part of their degree.